 This is a great way to finish your workout.

-- Giant sets: You set yourself a certain number of total reps, then you do as many sets to reach this certain number of reps.
+Set yourself a certain number of total reps, then you perform as many sets to reach this certain number of reps.

-For example, you want to do 100 pushdowns.
+For example, let’s say you want to do 100 pushdowns.
 In the first set, you do 20 reps, second 17, third 15 and so on.
-Now you do as many sets as required to get to that 100 reps.

 Definitely check out his video about triceps volume!